DHRI-Curriculum/DHRIFT/workshops/git.md

 So far, we have not done anything with GitHub or on the Internet.
 We have used Git, installed on our local machine, to save a version of file as it stands now.
 We could stop here if we only had an interest in using Git for version control.
 But if we also wanted to use GitHub to back up our files, or to share our project with a team or publicly, we want to upload, or push, that repository to GitHub on the Internet.

 Use `git push origin main` to upload, or _push_, that file to your repository on GitHub.
-After refreshing the webpage, your file should appear online. **The difference I noted above appears here.** Note the absense of the `-u` flag from the command.
+After refreshing the webpage, your file should appear online. **The difference I noted above appears here.** Note the absence of the `-u` flag from the command.
 That flag was used the first time to establish the connection between the repository on your local machine and on GitHub.
 Now that that connection has been established, that flag is not needed.

 ## Challenges

 1. Go through the process a few more times by adding additional readings and weeks of course material.
 Remember to commit changes intentionally so your commit messages make sense.
 Use `git log` to review your changes.

 2. Also try creating a new file and adding an assignment.
 Rewrite the assignment using Markdown, or edit and add in the markers.
-Go through the process of staging and commiting that file, and pushing it to your repository on GitHub.
+Go through the process of staging and committing that file, and pushing it to your repository on GitHub.

 3. Test your understanding by thinking through the following questions:
 - Do you need to push the file to GitHub each time you commit changes to the file, or can you make several commits to a file and push them all to GitHub at once?